Staff

 Sponsor: ICREA

-PhD in Prehistory from the University of Perpignan (France) in 2002.
-In 2004, with the support of a grant from the French ministry of Foreign Affairs, I completed a postdoctoral research at the American Museum of Natural History.
-In 2005, I was awarded a postdoctoral fellowship from the Humboldt Foundation to develop my research at the University of Hamburg (Germany).
-I was ICREA Junior Researcher (2007 to 2012) at the Institut Català de Paleoecologia Humana i Evolució Social (IPHES) in Tarragona and since October 2013, ICREA Research Professor at the same institution.
+I obtained my PhD in Prehistory from the University of Perpignan (France) in 2002.
+Supported by a grant from the French Ministry of Foreign Affairs, I conducted postdoctoral research at the American Museum of Natural History in New York in 2004, followed by a Humboldt Foundation fellowship at the University of Hamburg (2005).
+From 2007 to 2012, I was ICREA Junior Researcher at the Institut Català de Paleoecologia Humana i Evolució Social (IPHES-CERCA), where I have held the position of ICREA Research Professor since 2013.